 A: Drilling and cutting, for example, lathes and mills with numerical control, commonly known as “CNC,” laser cutting machines or 3D printers for more specific applications.

-Q: Where did cnc come from?
+Q: Where did CNC come from?

-Q: Why is CNC important in manufacturing?
+Q: Why is CNC necessary in manufacturing?

 A: CNC Manufacturing allows for high precision, consistency, and efficiency when producing parts because it reduces human error while increasing productivity within industrial applications.